1: What’s in a title?

 13: One race, two categories

 While the overall appearance of Formula EWC bikes cannot deviate from the homologated model, the fork, damper, swing-arm, brakes, radiator and exhaust can be modified.
 Teams are also permitted to work on increasing engine performance.
 All bikes feature a quick wheel change system to help ensure faster pit stops.
-Conversely, Dunlop Superstock Trophy bikes are almost identical to production models.
+Conversely, Superstock bikes are almost identical to production models.
 However, limited engine modifications are permitted (injector jets and fuel mapping, clutch reinforcement, a different exhaust silencer, etc.).
 Wheels must remain as homologated, so teams need a good wheel change strategy during pit stops.

 15: Final classification